 Whole Body Approach

-The most commonly adopted approach
+The medical approach

 Because science has yet to prove the ‘cause’ of many medical conditions, many of the treatments prescribed focus on alleviating symptoms.
 In turn, these will be divided up, so headaches will be dealt with separately to fatigue, or even irritable bowel syndrome, for example.
 And yet, they could all be linked!